Jasata/utu-vm-site/README.md

  - Publishes a download list (in the downloads -page) of available .OVA files.
  - OVA metadata will be a combination of extracted XML from OVA and uploader specified information.
  - Download statistics will be based on webserver log files, which will be generated into (some kind of) graph/report nightly and made available in separate statistics page.
+ - Uses UTU SSO authentication, but restricts itself to UTU UID only.
+No other **P**ersonally **I**dentifiable **I**nformation (PII) is handled or stored.

+## GDPR

+*IT-Services will be consulted about UID as PII data.
+If UID alone is also considered to enough to bring this solution under GDPR regulations, solution model where all UID's are one-way hashed (both in client's session storage and `teacher` database table) will be proposed.*

 ### Items That Need Technical Solutions